Types of Internships

 Non-collegiate opportunities will also be available on a case-by-case basis.

-Both collegiate and non-collegiate individuals must be able to commit to one to two 8-10 hour shifts per week, during the period designated for the term.
+Both collegiate and non-collegiate individuals must be able to commit to 12-20 hours per week, during the term.

 All applicants must apply prior to the deadline date for each term: